Twinsburg High School

 Twinsburg High School is a public high school in Twinsburg, Ohio, United States.
 It is the only high school in the Twinsburg City School District, and serves students in grades 9–12 from most of the city of Twinsburg and Twinsburg Township, along with part of Reminderville.
-The school colors are blue and white and athletic teams are known as the Tigers and compete in the Suburban League National Division.
+The school colors are blue and white and the athletic teams are known as the Tigers and compete in the Suburban League National Division.

 History

-Built to relieve overcrowding, the current Twinsburg High School building was completed in January 1999 at a cost of $36 million.
+The current Twinsburg High School building, built to relieve overcrowding, was completed in January 1999 for $36 million.

 Construction of the school and attached city fitness center took three years.
-During those three years, the school board and community decided that since the population was growing so quickly, that there should be an additional pod on the building.
+During those three years, the school board and community decided that there should be an additional pod on the building since the population was growing so quickly.
 This pod would be a shell and not finished inside until needed.
-The unfinished L-pod was built out during the spring and summer of 2006.
+The unfinished L-pod was built during the spring and summer of 2006.
 It was open to the staff and student body for the 2006–2007 school year.
 Twinsburg High School also offers vocational education training at Cuyahoga Valley Career Center.